fzyzcjy/flutter_rust_bridge/book/src/troubleshooting.md

 ## Imported from both `bridge_definitions.dart` and `bridge_generated.io.dart`

 If you use a Rust type with `Kind` in it's name it may conflict with some generated types which can cause a duplicate import error.
 The workaround is to avoid using `Kind` as a suffix for a type name in Rust.
+See issue #757 for more details.

 ## Generated code is so long